taofeeklanre/taofeeklanre/README.md

 6. [Building AWS Infrastructure with Terraform Modules](https://medium.com/@lanretaofiq4/building-aws-infrastructure-with-terraform-modules-6446cc106d25) Click here to go to my Medium Blog.

-7. [Building AWS Infrastructure with Terraform Modules](https://medium.com/@lanretaofiq4/deployment-of-microservices-sample-voting-application-on-kubernetes-eks-50398c093309)) Click here to go to my Medium Blog.
+7. [Deployment of Microservices – Sample Voting Application on Kubernetes (EKS) ](https://medium.com/@lanretaofiq4/deployment-of-microservices-sample-voting-application-on-kubernetes-eks-50398c093309)) Click here to go to my Medium Blog.

 ### Project 1- How to Deploy a Static Website in AWS Platform
 *[Description and link to the Static Website in AWS project repository or documentation](https://github.com/taofeeklanre/static-website-Repository).*